SufianSohail/Software-Testing/README.md

 # Software-Testing
-The Repository contains all the projects done related to software testing and quality assurance
+The Repository contains all the projects done related to Software Testing and Quality Assurance